nerwuuus/nerwuuus/README.md

 - Automation of reporting tasks using PowerShell
 - Interactive Excel dashboards for HR insights

-### ☕ `coffee-sales-beginner-project`
-A beginner-friendly project using **SQL scripts** and a simple **Power BI dashboard** to analyse coffee shop sales.
-Ideal for:
-- Practising joins, aggregations, and filtering
-- Visualising trends in product performance and customer behaviour

 ### 📈 `Tableau-and-Power-BI-beginner-dashboards`
 A collection of dashboards created during my learning journey with **Tableau** and **Power BI**.
 Includes:
 - Sales performance visualisations